 This is another thing that dramatically changed my life.
 Since I was 17 years old, I had wanted to go to Australia and New Zealand.
 I’m not really sure why but it was always in the back of my mind.
 Instead of just going, I kept waiting for the perfect moment and for friends to come with me.
 Finally, at the age of 24, I decided to go solo.
 As a first step, I went to Boston for a week on my own before visiting family in Newfoundland.
 I met new friends, experienced solo independent travel and had such an incredible time.
 After Boston, I completed one more semester of university (which is when I met my fiancé) and then left to Australia for my first long-term solo trip.
 But before landing in Australia, I did a 3-week stopover in New Zealand, starting with Queenstown and finishing in Auckland.
 It was one heck of an adventure.

 I arrived in Queensland, New Zealand at six in the morning.
 My cousin had also just arrived, ready to join me for the first month of adventures.
 We took a taxi to the hostel and signed in.
 As we were signing in, I noticed an advertisement for sky diving in the area.
 My hairs stood up and I immediately convinced my cousin to do it with me.
 Before we knew it, we had booked ourselves to jump out of an airplane the next morning.
 We had no time to back out.
 The next morning was an experience I’ll never forget.
 It was such a crazy feeling to roll out of an airplane at 15,000 feet and fall towards Earth at 200MPH.
 It was an incredible rush and it gave me the courage to try anything else that came my way.
+If you’re interested in adventure travel, New Zealand is a great spot.
+If you’re thinking of going, here are the best times to visit New Zealand.

 I think bungy jumping was the biggest rush I have ever had.
 It felt twice as scary as sky diving but I probably wouldn’t have done it had I not jumped out of a plane three weeks prior.
 It was so terrifying that I found myself trembling as they strapped on the ankle harness.
 My hands were sweating profusely and my heart was beating so fast that I thought it might burst out from my chest.
 When I finally managed to jump off the bridge and fall towards the ocean, an unforgettable feeling of bliss came over me.
 It was true freedom like I have never felt before.
 It might have been the first time that my mind wasn’t drifting to other things.
 I was truly focused on the task at hand.
 The air rushed by and I got dunked into the ocean before releasing a lever and springing myself upright into the harness.
 I felt truly on top of the world and was ready to tackle anything.

 Diving in the sea is one of the most magnificent experiences one can have.
 It’s like entering a new world filled with wonderful and strange creatures of every colour imaginable.
 Two months into my trip, I found myself signed up for an open water diving course and doing something I never thought I would be able to do.
 Scuba diving always seemed so “out of this world” for me but was fascinating none the less.
 Now here I was scuba diving on the Great Barrier Reef.
 I had white-tip reef sharks swimming by and turtles gliding around as the sunlight glistened off their shells.
-I found myself swimming around schools of multi-colored fish and starring at massive reef structures that looked like an underwater city.
+I found myself swimming around schools of multi-coloured fish and starring at massive reef structures that looked like an underwater city.
 To add to the adventure, we also did a night dive in search of more sharks.
 As if scuba diving wasn’t already an experience of a lifetime, I was now jumping into the ocean in pitch black with nothing but a flash light in my hand to see what was in front of me.
 It felt like I was in outer space, surrounded by darkness and strange creatures, while “swimming” around weightlessly.
 I was really experiencing life to the fullest.

 For some reason, I always wanted to become a public speaker.
 I think part of it lies with being shy all my life and also with the fact that I have a stutter.
 Public speaking seemed like such a drastic goal to make and a huge accomplishment if I could pull it off.
 I decided to take a Dale Carnegie course called Effective Communication and Human Relations.
 This, combined with practice, really changed my life by giving me a huge boost of confidence and the courage to stand in front of a crowd and talk.
 It’s an incredible feeling to not feel as nervous anymore and to be able to stand up and say something.
 I think a motivational speech at a big event would be amazing one day.